 - Why does it feel like the laws are stacked against me?

 These are all good questions…don’t just wonder or assume.
 Get Answers!
-Contact me today for a FREE Consultation.
+Contact me today.

 The truth is the workers’ compensation laws in Virginia heavily favor employers and insurance companies.
 The insurance companies know this and they have knowledge and experience that you don’t.
 Their job is to scrutinize every claim in an effort to save money, which often means denying legitimate claims, denying medical services or delaying wage benefits.
 If you don’t know to ask for it, or feel powerless to demand it, you often won’t get it.